 Recipe Ingredients

-Sautéing garlic and chopped onion in olive oil creates a flavorful base, while spinach contributes both color and vitamins.
+- Aromatics & Greens: Sautéing garlic and chopped onion in olive oil creates a flavorful base, while spinach contributes both color and vitamins.

-Italian seasoning, salt, black pepper, and optional red pepper flakes create depth, finished with fresh parsley for brightness.
+- Seasonings: Italian seasoning, salt, black pepper, and optional red pepper flakes create depth, finished with fresh parsley for brightness.

-Sun-dried tomatoes lend sweetness, Parmesan adds savoriness, lemon juice brightens, and bacon contributes smokiness.
+- Optional Enhancements: Sun-dried tomatoes lend sweetness, Parmesan adds savoriness, lemon juice brightens, and bacon contributes smokiness.

-How to Make Creamy Tuscan White Bean Skillet
+Cooking Instructions for Creamy Tuscan White Bean Skillet

 Get Beans Ready